remy/remysharp.com/public/drafts/dont-like-open-source.md

 ## My thoughts

-I've got another post that I'm writing about "what I love about the web".
-It's just that though.
-Enjoy what *you* do.
-Question where the pressure is coming from.
+I've got another post that I'm writing about "what I love about the web", which is sort of related: **enjoy what *you* do**.
+Question where the pressure comes from.
+If possible, focus on what you love and ignore the noise of "hey, look at *my* cool thing".

-There *is* this weird pressure to be a "name" in our industry.
+There *is* this weird pressure to get a "name" in our industry.
 But fuck, seriously, **you are amazing**.
 You work hard and you should be proud of your work irrespective of whether others can see it in the open.

 You come first, not your code or someone's project: you.

+For me, my family comes first.
+Work and code isn't even a distant second.
+It's taken me many years of working silly hard and silly hours to work that out.
+But it's true.